bhartikurdhane16/docker_repo/README.md

 docker kill 'docker ps -q'                      # it kill/terminalte all running containers , not refered to use this command in real time

-docker rm <container_id>                        # remove process from deamon as well , we can not restart container again   # cant apply on running containr , need to stop container first
+docker rm <container_id>                        # remove process from deamon as well , we can not restart container again & to perform this command   # cant apply on running containr , need to stop container first

 docker logs <container_id>    # shows container logs